Whale communication disrupted by ship noises

 Scientists estimate that critically endangered North Atlantic right whales have lost 63 to 67 percent of their communication space in the Stellwagen Bank National Marine Sanctuary due to noise created by passing ships.
-The paper was published on August 14, 2012 in an early online edition of the journal Conservation Biology.
+The paper on whale communication was published on August 14, 2012 in an early online edition of the journal Conservation Biology.

 The North Atlantic right whale is one of the rarest marine mammals.
 Only 350 to 400 whales are believed to currently exist.
 They are spectacularly large and can grow up to 45 to 55 feet (13.7 to 16.7 meters) in length and weigh up to 70 tons (63,500 kilograms).
 They feed on plankton, particularly copepods, by straining seawater through baleen plates located in their mouths.